 Day tripping to taste in the Lompoc and Santa Ynez Valleys offers an abundance of fabulous wineries to choose from.
 If you’re going coastal in the Lompoc Wine Ghetto, Ampelos Cellars makes a magnificent, sustainably produced Rosé of Syrah.
 Longoria’s annual Pink Wine release established in 2007 is called Cuveé June in honor of the winemakers’ first grandchild.
 Fiddlehead Cellars’ “Pink Fiddle” Rosé of Pinot Noir is made by the trailblazing female winemaker, Kathy Joseph.

 Heading out of town towards the Santa Ynez Valley on Highway 246, stop at the Star Lane tasting room to try their Star Lane Rosé of Malbec.
-Or, book an appointment to taste and tour at Pence Ranch, a newer producer pouring a 2016 Rosé from their Estate Vineyard.
+Or, book an appointment to taste and tour at Pence Ranch, pouring a 2020 Rosé of Pinot Noir.

 In Buellton, pop into Alma Rosa to taste their Vin Gris Pinot Noir from the Sta.
 Rita Hills appellation.
-If it’s after 4:00 p.m., belly up to the bar at Hitching Post II to try their Dry Rosé by the glass paired with a grilled artichoke or, better yet, book a table to have the full sit-down BBQ dinner experience.
+Make a beeline to Hitching Post II to try their Dry Rosé by the glass paired with a grilled artichoke or, better yet, book a table to have the full sit-down BBQ dinner experience.

 Sunstone Winery is a picture-perfect spot to go for the pink—try two different types of rosé at their Santa Ynez winery that will transport you to Provence.
-Casa Dumetz in quaint Los Alamos also offers two rosés for your tasting pleasure—a Syrah Rosé and Grenache Gris Rosé.
-And Saarloos & Sons in Los Olivos has a collection of several high-end, limited edition rosés for the avid collector and premium pink sipper.
+Casa Dumetz in quaint Los Alamos also offers rosé lovers a taste of the Clementine Carter Grenache Rose.
+And Saarloos & Sons in Los Olivos has a collection of several high-end, limited edition rosés for the avid collector and a premium pink sipper.